DeaChintia/deacputri-com/content/en/posts/hosting-my-own-personal-site-hugo.md

 Save the file.

-Next edit the default virtual host configuration file:
+Then, edit the default virtual host configuration file:
 ```bash
 sudo vi /etc/apache2/sites-available/000-default.conf
 ```

-Edit this lines from:
+Change these lines from:
 ```xml
 <VirtualHost *:80>
     ...